 There are plenty of DAWs to choose from—each with features that cater to different musical styles and production workflows.
 In this article, we’ll go over a few key features to consider when choosing your first (or next) DAW.

-Editor’s note: This article was updated on April 6, 2021, to include a contents menu.
+Editor’s note: This article was updated on December 1, 2021, to include information about Audacity, more details about workflow, and student pricing for Ableton.

 What’s your style of music production?